blurpy/kouchat.net/help/user-guide-console.md

 [13:03:29] *** Successfully received Brave_Trailer_HD.mp4 from Christian, and saved as Brave_Trailer_HD.mp4
 {% endhighlight %}

-The transfer should start immediately after deciding to receive, and it will be stored in your user home folder.
+The transfer should start immediately after deciding to receive, and it will be stored in your home folder.
 If a file with the same name exists, the received file will be renamed automatically to avoid overwriting the existing file.
 Use the command `/cancel` during the file transfer to abort, and `/transfers` to see the progress.

 Note the usage of the parameter "2" in the `/receive` command, which corresponds with the file transfer id (#2) seen in the first information message.
+This id will increase by one for each send/receive file request.

 ## Commands

 Write these commands in the main chat.
-Use the Tab key for auto completion of commands and nick names.

 Command | Description
 --------|------------